r57zone/DSAdvance/README.md

 Double-tap the brightness area, then swipe left or right to adjust the backlight brightness.
 Double-tap again to lock it and prevent accidental changes.

-There are 3 emulation modes:
+There are 5 emulation modes:
-* Simple Xbox gamepad emulation with extended functionality;
+* Xbox gamepad emulation with extended features;
-* Xbox gamepad emulation only for driving mode and mouse aiming (for certain games with adaptive triggers);
+* Xbox gamepad emulation only for driving mode and mouse aiming (for games with adaptive triggers);
-* Mouse only;
+* Mouse only (if you want to use native gamepad support but with more precise aiming);
+* Keyboard and mouse emulation for Windows control;
-* Keyboard and mouse emulation for Windows control and some older games;
+* Keyboard and mouse emulation for old retro games;

-Mode switching is done via `ALT + Q` or `PS/Home + ←/→` and `Capture/Home`.
+Mode switching is done via `ALT + Q`, `ALT + ←/→` or `PS/Home + ←/→` and `Capture/Home`.
 Keyboard and mouse emulation supports different profiles; select the required profile or [create a new one](https://github.com/r57zone/DSAdvance/blob/master/BINDINGS.md).
 There are also Xbox profiles for changing the button layout.
 Profiles can be switched using `ALT + ↑/↓` when the window is active, or on the gamepad using `PS/Home + ↑/↓`.
 The default profile allows Windows operation.

 Adaptive triggers for Sony DualSense in USB mode are supported, you can switch between different modes with `ALT + 3/4`.